Tobi-De/django-litestream/README.md

 The **dbs**, **logging**, and **addr** configurations are the same as those in the Litestream configuration file.
 You can read more about them [here](https://litestream.io/reference/config/#database-settings).
 This allows you to keep your litestream configuration in your Django settings.

+The **mcp_addr** is the address for the Model Context Protocol (MCP) server.
+This enables AI assistants to interact with your Litestream databases and replicas through a standardized HTTP API.
+For example, you can set it to `":3001"` to listen on all interfaces or `"127.0.0.1:3001"` for localhost only (recommended for production).
+Learn more about MCP [here](https://litestream.io/reference/mcp/).

 The **extend_dbs** is a list of dictionaries with the same format as the `dbs` configuration, and, as its name suggests, it will extend the `dbs` configuration when the final configuration is generated.